Yandex Cloud

 Updating a clusterUpdating a cluster

-• Why did the cluster change its status to Updating during an unscheduled backup?
+• Why did my cluster switch to the Updating status during an unscheduled backup?

 • Can I create two PostgreSQL databases at the same time?

-• Can I change the number of connections available to a user?
+• How can I change the number of connections available for a user?

-• Can I change the class of an existing host (standard, memory-optimized, burstable)?
+• Can I change the host class (standard, memory-optimized, burstable) for an existing host?

 • Can I change the disk type in an existing cluster?